random-guys/swapi-frontend-developer-test/README.md

 # Front-end Developer Test
-Using any frontend framework of your choice, build a star wars directory using [SWAPI](https://swapi.co/), which has all api details required for the applicatoion.
+Using either Vue (preferably) or React framework, build a star wars directory using [SWAPI](https://swapi.co/), which has all api endpoints required for the applicatoion.

 ## Functional requirements
-- User can view a list of people (humans & robots).
-List item should contain full name, birth year and gender
+- User can view a list of people (humans & robots), list item should contain full name, birth year and gender
 - User can view a list of planets, list item should contain name, temperature and population.
 - User can view a list of starships, list item should contain name, model and cargo capacity.
 - User can see full details of selected person, planet or starship, you can ignore data containing links in the JSON response.
-- For each listing, user can search using name to filter the list
+- For each listing, user can search using name to filter the list.
 - User should be able to filter based on gender in the people section (male, female, robot)

-Note that for each listing, you can decide to show all data at once based on your preference (i.e rather than having each list item for people showing just name, birth and gender, full details can be shown if it can be neatly formatted) hence there wouldn't be need for a view showing full details of selected list item.
+- Display data with pagination

 ## General requirements
-A single page application using a modern JS library/framework (Vue/React/Angular) featuring:
+A single page application using either Vue (preferably) or React featuring:
 - A visually pleasing experience, you don’t have to be a designer but you must have put an effort into making this look good
 - A "componentized" approach, split your code into small building blocks, showcase your clean architecture skills.
 - CSS can be written using PostCSS, SASS, LESS or similar higher-level language